shakasan/wpfind/README.md

 WPFind
 ======

-The purpose of this script is to find wallpapers among pictures files and move them to a separate directory wp.
+The purpose of this script is to find wallpapers among pictures files in directory and sub-directories and move/copy them to a separate directory.
 It can be useful when you are trying to clean your mess on your computer ;-)

 Installation
 ------------